vaaay/catgirls/README.md

 # CatGirls
-catgirls for mc ctjs
+CatGirls for Minecraft Chattriggers.

-/cg or /catgirls to open the config menu.
+/catgirls or /cg to open the config menu.

 How to download:
  - Download .zip file from Releases or from the code dropdown.